wojzam/co-na-obiad/README.md

 - **Recipe Discovery and Filtering:** Users can search for recipes based on ingredients and categories, ensuring they find exactly what they need.
 You can also save your favorite recipes for easy access later.
   This functionality also allows users to exclude ingredients they dislike or are allergic to.
+Additionally, anyone can download recipes as pdf file.
 - **User Contributions:** After logging in, users can add their own recipes to the platform, sharing their culinary creations with the community.
 - **Community Interaction:** Users can comment on recipes, providing feedback, tips, or simply sharing their thoughts on